infor-design/enterprise/specs/DATAGRID.md

 form-buttons.html
 hide-show-column.html

-TODO: Not rendering 100%
 [Icon Buttons](/tests/icon-buttons.html)
   - This example shows how to create icon buttons, the last two columns show a button and link object with an icon on it.
-  - The only test case is that if you click the icons, then the relevent event info is shown in the console
+  - The only test case is that if you click the icons, then the relevant event info is shown in the console

 [Loading Data (Performance)](/tests/large-dataset-performance.html)
 large-dataset-performance.html